Bionicle (film series)

-Bionicle is a series of direct-to-video computer-animated science fantasy action films based on the toyline of the same name from Lego.
+Bionicle is a series of direct-to-video animated science fantasy action films based on the Lego toyline of the same name.

 In total, four films have been released.
-The first three from Miramax serve as the original trilogy, while Universal's Bionicle: The Legend Reborn served as a soft-reboot.
-The fourth film takes place on a different planet with new characters, which was intended to start a new saga of films in the series, but sequels were ultimately scrapped following Bionicle's cancellation in 2010.
+The first three from Miramax serve as a trilogy, while Universal's Bionicle: The Legend Reborn is a stand-alone, originally intended to be the start of a new saga of films in the series, but following Bionicle's cancellation in 2010, the sequels were ultimately scrapped.